 Problems with Florida’s Public Database for Soliciting for Prostitution (“Registry of Johns”)

 As a criminal defense attorney, I’ve been representing men charged with soliciting a prostitute for more than 20 years.
-We fight these cases aggressively to help our clients avoid a plea to Florida Statute Section 796.07(2)(f) because of the draconian sanctions and collateral consequences that come with that plea.
+We fight these cases aggressively to help our clients avoid a plea to Florida Statute Section 796.07(2)(f) because of the draconian sanctions and collateral consequences.

 Personally, I don’t think soliciting sex between two consenting adults should be a crime at all.
-Over the years, I’ve become more convinced that arresting, prosecuting, and publically shaming men for soliciting sex is not a great approach.
-These prosecutions probably have very little impact on prostitution.
+Over the years, I’ve become more convinced that arresting, prosecuting, and publicly shaming men for soliciting sex is not a great approach.
+These prosecutions probably have little impact on prostitution and no impact on human trafficking.

 At the same time, prosecuting women for offering to commit prostitution is even more problematic because it often leaves the women in a more vulnerable position.
-After an arrest for prosecution, the woman will have a harder time finding a regular job.
-And the time and money wasted on prosecuting these crimes leave fewer resources to investigate and prosecute real sex crimes with real victims.
+After an arrest for prosecution, the woman will have more difficulty finding a regular job.
+Most importantly, the time and money wasted on prosecuting these crimes leaves fewer resources to investigate and prosecute real sex crimes with real victims of human trafficking.

 People arrested for soliciting a prostitute are caught up in elaborate sting operations created by the police to manufacture the crimes.
 In these sting operations, undercover officers pose as prostitutes and post ads online.
 Undercover officers using ListCrawler ads to make arrests have increased.
 Ads might also be posted on MegaPersonals and other BackPage-type platforms.